 While alternative dispute resolution may be the most attractive option for settling your divorce in Wichita, this route does have limitations.
 You and your spouse will not be able to resolve child custody or child support through alternative dispute resolution.
 A family court judge must approve your custody and support determination to ensure it suits the best interests of your children.

 Every divorce case is unique, and it can be difficult for anyone to determine the best approach to this kind of emotionally stressful situation.
 However, an experienced family law attorney is an invaluable asset no matter how you choose to settle your divorce.
-If you are unsure of what to expect in your divorce, it’s a good idea to consult an experienced Wichita, KS, divorce lawyer as soon as possible to start reviewing your legal options.
+If you are unsure of what to expect in your divorce, it’s a good idea to consult an experienced Wichita, Kansas family lawyer as soon as possible to start reviewing your legal options.